-At Fox & Robin, we are a fun-loving activewear brand.
-We create high quality products for all levels of activity, whether you're doing high intensity training or, well...not.
-Most importantly, we are committed to addressing the humanitarian and environmental issues that plague the fashion industry.
+Fox & Robin is is an ethical activewear brand that creates top quality products for all levels of activity, whether you're doing high intensity training or, well...not.
+As a Benefit Corporation, we are committed to conducting business in an ethical and transparent manner.

 How We Are Different